ZXBYNXK/Codex/README.md

-# 6 ) Registering user to the database.
+# 6 ) Registering users to the database.

 ## Step by step summary.